 Lansky's homeopathic studies have included foundational course work with Misha Norland's School of Homeopathy in Devon, England; completion of the Homeopathic Master Clinician's course with Louis Klein; and studies with several other prominent homeopaths.
 For two years she served as coeditor of The American Homeopath, the journal of the North American Society of Homeopaths.

-In December 2003, Lansky joined the board of the National Center for Homeopathy in Alexandria, Virginia.
-She now serves on the board executive as Secretary.
+In December 2003, Lansky joined the board of the National Center for Homeopathy in Alexandria, Virginia, which she served, most of the time as board Secretary, until 2011.
 Lansky also helped to found and was an executive board member of the California Health Freedom Coalition from 2001-2005.
 This is the organization that sponsored SB-577, the California health freedom bill that was passed in September 2002.
 As part of this legislative process, Lansky testified before a California Senate hearing on alternative medicine.

 Much of Lansky's current work involves promoting homeopathy and providing guidance and referrals to parents through email.
 She often gives lectures, interviews, and writes articles about homeopathy.
 From 2004--2008, she wrote a regular column for the Society of Homeopaths Newsletter (UK), "Letter from America".
-Lansky's monthly radio show on homeopathy, There's Hope With Homeopathy, can be found on Autism One Radio (aired the third Friday of each month, 2pm EST).
+Lansky's radio show on homeopathy, There's Hope With Homeopathy, can be found on Autism One Radio.
 This show provides an excellent and free short course for those wishing to learn more about homeopathy.
 You can find a complete archive of the show on this web site.
 Lansky also publishes a monthly e-Newsletter.